Introducing the superfood of the moment… Manuka honey

 Manuka honey is a type of honey that is made by bees from the nectar of Manuka trees native to New Zealand’s North Island.
 Manuka trees (also known as tea trees) start out looking like common shrubs but grow into trees which are eight metres high.
 Beekeepers wanting to capture this ‘liquid gold’ move their hives near Manuka trees in the spring and summer months, shortly before the trees flower.

 Originally, Manuka honey was discarded as it had a strong taste.
-This changed, however, in 1981 when scientists discovered it had anti-microbial properties4.
+This changed, however, in 1981 when scientists discovered it had anti-microbial properties.

-Manuka honey contains a high amount of MG (methylglyoxal) and DHA (dihydroxyacetone) which helps give it its anti-bacterial properties5.
+Manuka honey contains a high amount of MG (methylglyoxal) and DHA (dihydroxyacetone) which helps give it its anti-bacterial properties.

-Medical-grade Manuka honey can be applied to minor burns and wounds, providing a protective barrier and helping to speed up healing6.
-Some studies have suggested that it’s an anti-inflammatory, can help lower cholesterol and can dampen digestive problems7.
+Medical-grade Manuka honey can be applied to minor burns and wounds, providing a protective barrier and helping to speed up healing.
+Some studies have suggested that it’s an anti-inflammatory, can help lower cholesterol and can dampen digestive problems.